'Fantastic! Can't wait until the next show!' Cathy Williamson, Exmouth Festival

 Kirsty can work with you to design a bespoke show for your event, but also has a number of set piece shows available for hire.
 These can be found in the following pages: Shows: Folk Tales!, Shows: Families and Shows: Museum and Heritage Sites.

 Kirsty telling The Deerhurst Dragon as part of Gloucester History Festival, at Blackfriars Priory September 9th 2016, as part of a Witchcraft and Wonder event alongside Inkubus Sukkubus.
 Video copyright Inkubus Sukkubus 2016.

 Clients have included:

-The National Trust, Bath Literature Festival, Bath Fringe Festival, Wildfowl and Wetlands Trust, Waterstones, Bath Folk Festival, Gloucester Hisrory Festival, Westonbirt Aboretum, Compton Verney, The Wilson, Cheltenham, Holburne Museum, Bath, National Waterways Museum, Gloucester, Museum in the Park, Stroud, Alfred Munnings Museum, Dedham, Suffolk Libraries, Bath and North East Somerset Libraries, Victoria Art Gallery, Bath, Heritage Services, Bath, Museum of the History of Science, Oxford, Hawkwood College, Stroud, Berkeley Castle, Acton Court, Lydiard Park, private groups such as the WI, Probus, WEA and many more.
+The National Trust, Bath Literature Festival, Bath Fringe Festival, Wildfowl and Wetlands Trust, Waterstones, Bath Folk Festival, Gloucester History Festival, Westonbirt Aboretum, Compton Verney, The Wilson, Cheltenham, Holburne Museum, Bath, National Waterways Museum, Gloucester, Museum in the Park, Stroud, Alfred Munnings Museum, Dedham, Suffolk Libraries, Bath and North East Somerset Libraries, Victoria Art Gallery, Bath, Heritage Services, Bath, Museum of the History of Science, Oxford, Hawkwood College, Stroud, Berkeley Castle, Acton Court, Lydiard Park, Swindon Libraries, Stroud Wassail, Holst Birthplace Museum, private groups such as the WI, GLHA, Probus, WEA and many more.